Aliases for RASD2 Gene

 GeneCards Summary for RASD2 Gene

 RASD2 (RASD Family Member 2) is a Protein Coding gene.
-Diseases associated with RASD2 include huntington disease.
-GO annotations related to this gene include GTP binding and ubiquitin conjugating enzyme binding.
-An important paralog of this gene is RAP2B.
+Diseases associated with RASD2 include Huntington Disease.
+Gene Ontology (GO) annotations related to this gene include GTP binding and ubiquitin conjugating enzyme binding.
+An important paralog of this gene is RASD1.

 GTPase signaling protein that binds to and hydrolyzes GTP.
 Regulates signaling pathways involving G-proteins-coupled receptor and heterotrimeric proteins such as GNB1, GNB2 and GNB3.
 May be involved in selected striatal competencies, mainly locomotor activity and motor coordination.